 1. Minimum of two semesters (1 year commitment) enrolled in BSC 4910 Directed Independent Research (0-3 credits) with a confirmed faculty mentor.

-2. Production/submission of a grant proposal (internal or external) no later than the spring semester of the junior year OR Presentation of a poster or seminar at a local, regional, national or international research conference/symposium in the senior year.
+2. Production/submission of a grant proposal (internal or external) no later than the spring semester of the junior year AND Presentation of a poster or seminar at a local, regional, national or international research conference/symposium in the senior year.

 4. Signed (by the faculty mentor) copies of the following documentation must be submitted to the Honors Research Committee in Biology via designated staff member no later than three weeks in advance of the intended graduation date: